The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Market Design and Policies

-The above example works cleanly since it only involves two productivity levels.
-With more productivity levels, large changes in employment can lead to threshold reversals and so large affirmative action policies can involve some non-monotonicites in some future periods.
-In particular, as shown in Section~\ref{sec:ineq_period_to_period}, an increase in the current employment of a disadvantaged group does not necessarily increase their next-period employment rate compared to what it would have been, due to the indirect effect operating through the hiring threshold.
+The above example exhibits unambiguously monotone results since it only involves two productivity levels.
+With more productivity levels, large changes in employment can lead to threshold reversals, and so large affirmative action policies can involve some non-monotonicites in some future periods.
+In particular, as shown in Section~\ref{sec:ineq_period_to_period}, an increase in the current employment of a disadvantaged group does not necessarily increase their next-period employment rate compared to what it would have been due to the indirect effect operating through the hiring threshold.
 As a result, employment rates in some future period can, under some particular situations, be further apart than they would have been without an affirmative action policy (furthermore implying a decrease in total production in that period relative to that without the policy).
-As shown in Proposition~\ref{longrun}, there would still be eventual convergence, given referral balance, but it could be sped up in some periods and slowed down in others.
-Thus, care is warranted in designing such policies given the potential indirect effects due to changes in equilibrium lemons effects.
+As shown in Lemma~\ref{lem:longrun}, there would still be eventual convergence, given referral balance, but it could be sped up in some periods and slowed down in others.
+Thus, care is warranted in designing such policies, given the potential indirect effects due to changes in equilibrium lemons effects.

 The long-term impact of affirmative action policies from a one-time intervention is important in light of the issues raised by \cite{coate1993will}.
 They show that a long-term affirmative action policy can make a group dependent upon the policy and reduce their skill acquisition.
-Our results showing that a one-time intervention can have a lasting impact implies that such policies can be designed to be temporary, thus avoiding the \cite{coate1993will} conundrum.
+Instead, in our model, skill acquisition and affirmative action policies are complements: Increasing green employment through affirmative action policies creates more hiring opportunities for future green workers and incentivizes investment in human capital (see Section~\ref{sec:investment}).